Zaydi4jap/crud-nextjs/README.md

 ## Note

-Before you run this project make sure you have installed Node.js 12.22.0 or later
+Before you run this project make sure you have installed Node.js 12.22.0 or later and MongoDB in your computer

 ## Getting Started